Energy in Bhutan: Hydropower plants

 Bhutan's installed hydropower capacity stands at 1,615 megawatts as of 2016, out of an estimated hydropower potential of 30,000 megawatts (23,760 megawatts of which is considered technologically and economically feasible).
 Hydropower generation drops significantly in the winter due to mountain streams freezing over.
 On-grid hydropower is the country's main energy source.

 Bhutan operates four major hydroelectric facilities, several small and mini hydroelectric generators, and has a handful of further sites in development.
-Many of the small and mini hydropower plants in Bhutan serve remote villages that remain disconnected from the main power grid.
+Many of the small and mini hydropower plants in Bhutan serve remote villages that remain disconnected from the power grid.
 Almost all of hydroelectric plants in Bhutan generate power through run-of-the-river hydroelectricity.

 Earlier international aid efforts were mostly grants from India, though later projects became majority loan-based.
 Other sovereign and multinational contributors, including the government of Austria and the Asian Development Bank, have also funded and developed Bhutan's hydroelectric projects.
 In the early 2010s, Bhutan began to shift its focus to public-private partnerships for future development, however the process and requirements have operated to exclude many Bhutanese contracting firms.